johnbender/twenty-questions/writing/oauth.md

 tq >
 ```

-There are few things to note here.
-The `find` primitive begins the search for a new candidate in the current context and takes as an argument some specification.
-In this case the specification happens to be a type since that accurately captures the goals of the user.
-Also, in the specification an object in scope is used for its type and then is also considered as a candidate argument for the procedure compositions that fit the specification.

-In the first version of OAuth the request token must be constructed with a request to the authorization server but in the second version the request token can be issued once by the authorization server (here denoted by accessing the `token` property of `RequestToken` object).
-Otherwise the flows are the same and to an uninformed user it's clearly difficult to differentiate between the 2 options.
-The CodeHint approach to differentiation won't work here since the outputs are basically identical.
+Again, the flows are the same and to an uninformed user it's clearly difficult to differentiate between the options.
+The CodeHint approach to differentiation won't work here since the outputs are basically identical and everything important that marks these expressions as different has to do with effects.

 Here, the trace information that Twenty Questions uses to produce interesting inputs can also be used to inform the user: